How Workplace Design and Settings Impact Office Productivity

 Ergonomically designed corporate interiors can lead to lower costs related to employee compensation and much higher employee engagement and well-being.
 Workers also tend to feel safer in an ergonomically designed workplace.

 Studies show indoor temperature has a 39% effect on worker productivity.
-The optimum level of productivity is achieved with a temperature of 21 degrees Celsius or 69.8 degree Fahrenheit.
+The optimum level of productivity is achieved with a temperature of 21 degrees Celsius or 69.8 degrees Fahrenheit.

 - Indoor Air Quality – Natural and mechanical ventilation options, when designed properly, sufficiently dilute any contaminants or possible toxins.
 This is important to protect inhabitants from possible irritants

-World Green Building Council’s Health, Well being, and Productivity in Offices study research points to many different studies linking improved ventilation with marginal gains in productivity.
-Other studies linked poor air quality and elevated temperatures with consistently lowered performance by up to 10%.
+World Green Building Council’s Health, Wellbeing, and Productivity in Offices study research points to many different studies linking improved ventilation with marginal gains in productivity.
+Other studies linked poor air quality and elevated temperatures with a consistently lowered performance by up to 10%.
 Sick leave was 35% lower in offices ventilated by outdoor air supply. also

 - Acoustics – When acoustics are planned and executed properly, it makes a huge difference in how productive employees are within an office’s interiors.
 Sound absorbing materials and sound masking are primary tools when designing office interiors.
 Outside noise, as well as interior sounds, can be muted with the implementation of high-sound transmission class walls.
 Modern work-spaces can also take advantage of enclosed or separate group activity areas that facilitate noise reduction.

-Some colors stimulate moods whilst some dampen moods .
-So,appropriate color chosen to ensure the mood of the employee is good in order to encourage productivity.
+Some colors stimulate moods whilst some dampen moods.
+So, the appropriate color chosen to ensure the mood of the employee is good in order to encourage productivity.

 Color plays an important role in space configuration.
 For instance, a long, narrow room can be made to seem more normal if the end walls are painted in warm, deep and intense colors, while the side walls are painted in lighter, less saturated colors.

-3. Facility Management – Timely removal of waste, cleanliness in common areas such as washrooms, provision of drinking water, maintenance of an office’s interiors are just some small but important amenities, office workers have come to expect from their work space.
-These amenities usually come under the scope of the facility management service providers.
+3. Facility Management – Timely removal of waste, cleanliness in common areas such as washrooms, provision of drinking water, maintenance of an office’s interiors are just some small but important amenities, office workers have come to expect from their workspace.
+These amenities usually come under the scope of facility management service providers.